-Since October 2007 a person can appoint an attorney to act on their behalf should they lose capacity in the future.
+Since October 2007 a person can appoint someone of their choice (called an attorney) to act on their behalf should they lose mental capacity in the future.
 The powers can cover health and welfare decisions as well as property and finance decisions.
 LPAs must be registered with the Office of the Public Guardian (OPG).
 There are two types of LPA:

-Since October 2007 adults who have capacity can make an ‘Advanced Decision’ to refuse a particular medical treatment.
-Advanced Decisions also called ‘Living Wills’ are legally binding.
+Since October 2007 adults who have capacity can make an 'Advanced Decision' to refuse a particular medical treatment.
+Advanced Decisions also called 'Living Wills' are legally binding.
 You can refuse any treatment so long as you are clear about the type of treatment and you can refuse treatments that would sustain your life.
-This website provides information about planning for the future.
+The NHS Choices website provides information about planning for the future.

 You can also write down or tell others about your wishes, feelings and preferences about your future treatment or care.
 These statements are not legally binding in the same way as Advanced Decisions but must be taken into account when deciding what is in your best interests.

-If someone has not planned ahead by making an LPA, and it is necessary to give someone on-going authority to deal with a series of long term issues, the Court of Protection can appoint a Deputy to make decisions on the person’s behalf.
+If someone has not planned ahead by making an LPA, and it is necessary to give someone on-going authority to deal with a series of long term issues, the Court of Protection can appoint a Deputy to make decisions on the person's behalf.
 The Deputy must be someone who is 18 years or over.
-They can be a relative, friend or professional such as an accountant or solicitor, health care or social care worker.
+They can be a relative, friend or professional such as an accountant or solicitor.

 Deputies can be appointed to take decisions on welfare, healthcare and finance issues for people lacking capacity.
 Deputies replaced the previous system of Receivership.